wlach/gtha-electrification/pages/financials.md

     y=total
     yFmt="cad"
     series=bill_type
+    connectGroup=total_bill_cost
 />

+<LineChart
+    data={temperature_by_month}
+    x=month
+    y=mean_temp_c
+    connectGroup=total_bill_cost
+/>

 Just glancing at it, you can see that our overall energy costs have gone **up** in January over the previous year, despite the fact that we've added solar panels and insulation.
+Part of this is just due to the fact that January was just a colder month in 2024 than it was in 2023, but it does illustrate the general point that a heat pump is not going to be a panacea: it may be efficient, but it still costs money to run!

+That aside, I think it's a bit of mistake to compare this change over such a short period.
-However, you can't really measure the effect of a change like this looking at just one month: the more meaningful comparison is over a whole year:
+The more meaningful comparison is over a whole year.

 ```sql total_cost_year
 with base_year as (